 Cantrev Thorndyke is claimed by the MacThorrn and ruled by Laird Galric MacThorrn; a pleasant congenial man with a penchant for drinking too much and talking too loudly.

-Llyrath Forest: This mostly pine forest once covered the entire southern coast of Gwynneth and was a home to a number of llewyrr (before their retreat to the Myrloch Vale).
+Llyrath Forest: This mostly pine forest once covered the entire southern coast of Gwynneth and was a home to a large number of llewyrr settlements (before their retreat to the Myrloch Vale).
 Today it stretches in a thin band (5-10 miles wide) for 150 miles along the southern coast of Gwynneth from the Glenntir to the Tredorl.

 Three thousand years ago Kazgoroth and his minions destroyed much of the forest to separate the llewyrr living here from the rest of Synnoria.
 Kazgoroth’s influence turned much of the forest’s denizens into rampaging beasts, including the trees themselves.
-Since that time it is believed that no humanoids (even the llewyrr) dare live beneath the boughs of the Llyrath Forest, only the druids may stay in this dangerous land for any length of time, and even they have the good sense to stay in the eastern part near Dafyd Heights where it is safer..
+Since that time it is believed that no humanoids (including the llewyrr) dare live beneath the boughs of the Llyrath Forest, only the druids may stay in this dangerous land for any length of time, and even they have the good sense to stay in the eastern part near Dafyd Heights where it is safer..

 After the War of Raging Leaves, the strip of land known as the Clyft was left between Llyrath Forest and Myrloch Vale, the forest never recovered its former boundaries even after millennia of careful tending by the llewyrr, and the ffolk were able to claim this empty land when they arrived.

 Llyrath Forest in the west is home to a host of lethally vicious animals and fell creatures, even the normally harmless (to a human) weasel or hedgehog will attack a human on sight without fear of pain or death.
 Those woodsmen brave enough to venture into the forest speak of regions where even the trees seem to attack intruders, with roots tripping even the most careful of travellers and branches that fall or swing from nowhere to strike with force.
+There are tales of copses of carnivorous trees that can uproot themselves and chase their victims, thirsting after their blood, they are known as the Night Trees and are a tale told to ffolk children to stop them wandering in the woods.

 The eastern branch of Llyrath Forest; stretching from the ridge of Dafyd Heights, is much less hostile to intruders but still full of unusual and mysterious fey creatures that make travelling difficult.